-Streamlined SWI business processes are essential to reduce double reporting of trade information, increase productivity and facilitate growth.
-Faster and more effective processes help authorities to respond rapidly to traders and improve collaboration between all parties for better decision making.
+Streamlined SWI business process is essential to reduce double reporting of trade information, increase productivity and facilitate growth.
+Faster and more effective processes help the authorities to respond rapidly to traders and improve collaboration between all parties for better decision making.

-The streamlined SWI processes should:
+- The streamline SWI processes should:

-- reduce time to complete the trade regulatory procedures. - reduce complexity of import/export processes. - reduce bureaucracy and inefficiencies between Authorities. - increase adaptability.
+- Reduce time to complete the trade regulatory procedures

+- Reduce complexity of import/export process

+- Reduce bureaucracy and inefficiencies between Authorities

+- Increase adaptability

-568 4.7.
+4.7.
 Consistent business processes

-Consistent and equivalent trade and administration procedures and processes in economies establishing Single Window Interoperability will greatly help in the practical implementation of operations, and in negotiations on technical and other practical solutions as required.
-In practice, this will be realized in terms of faster roll-out of the system and thus, cost savings for governments and business.
+Consistent and equivalent trade and administration procedures and processes in economies establishing single window interoperability will greatly help in practical implementation of operation and negotiations on technical and other practical solutions to be implemented.
+In practice, this will be realised in terms of faster roll-out of the system and thus, cost savings for governments and business.